 EXP: Explosive charge bursts on impact.
-Does no added damage but forces lasting damage on the target.
+Does no added damage but causes lasting damage to the target.
 Shields and armor protect double against this type of charge.
 On 1 discard the charge.

 I created this weapon for a Numenera game.
-A player complained about how boring his bow was when all others had some science-fancy weapons.
-I made him an artifact “sword-bow” type of weapon that can instantly switch between melee/range modes.
+A player complained about how boring his bow was when everyone else had some science-fancy weapons.
+I made him an artifact “sword-bow” weapon that can instantly switch between melee and ranged modes.

 Mechanically, the main difference between melee and ranged attacks is that firing from range is safer.
 All things being equal, a ranged attack will always be a better tactical choice for a player.
 As long as they have ammo, that is.
-In the bearest mechanical sense, we can say that a player is exchanging ammo for not being hit (or at least harder to hit).
-To solve this part, I introduced a depletion die on range attacks.
-Depletion die is generally not an ideal solution for counting ammo, but this is an artifact in a Numenera game, where a depletion die works well and has a fictional coverage, so we are good.
+In the barest mechanical sense, we can say that a player is exchanging ammo for not being hit (or at least harder to hit).
+To solve this part, I introduced a depletion die on ranged attacks.
+Depletion dice are generally not an ideal solution for counting ammo, but this is an artifact in a Numenera game, where a depletion die works well and has a fictional coverage, so we are good.

-With the range mode depletion in place, I needed a way to recharge the weapon.
+With the ranged mode depletion in place, I needed a way to recharge the weapon.
 I didn’t want to introduce crafting rules here and thought that a more elegant solution was to make it so that the weapon “eats” cyphers.
-This idea has two benefits compared to Destiny crafting rules.
+This idea has two benefits compared to the core Destiny crafting rules.
 First is that it’s narratively more interesting, and second is that we are adding another layer of meaningful decisions for the player.
-Once emptied, a player will need to decide which cypher to sacrifice in order to power up the range mode again.
+Once emptied, a player will need to decide which cypher to sacrifice in order to power up the ranged mode again.